dumlutimuralp/antrea-packet-walks/part_b/README.md

 The assumption at this stage is, in the previous, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is local to Worker 1 node) to service the request that came from the frontend pod in the previous section.
 The other scenario, in which iptables translates the flow to backend2 pod IP, will be explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).

 To elaborate a bit further, the flow that will be explained in this section is shown below.

 ![](2020-09-21-18-05-57.png)

+This flow comes to OVS on antrea-gw0 port.
 Basically this flow is the service to backend1 pod communication.
 In Section 4.8 the kube-proxy managed iptables NAT rule DNATed backendsvc IP (10.104.65.133) to backend1 pod IP (10.222.1.47).

 At this stage, the current flow come backs to OVS on the antrea-gw0 port (right after it got processed by iptables rules) and it has the following values in the Ethernet and IP headers.